ryanreilly/phase_4_project/README.md

 ![brand2](images/brand2.png)

-Apple looks to have more negative and nuetral tweets than Google.
+Apple looks to have more negative and neutral tweets than Google.

 ### How many negative sentiments are there for each Apple mention?